-The duct is black flexible plastic with reinforcing wire, concisely named Universal Washable And Durable Chrome 3 Inch Multi Flexible Adjustable Motor Turbo Cold Air Intake Inlet Pipe Hose Tube Kit.
+The duct is a universal black flexible plastic with reinforcing wire.
+This product is sold under various names on Amazon.
 It comes with hose clamps and aluminum ends that have a small bead to help the clamp keep the duct from slipping.

 The shroud is made from sheet metal, backed with synthetic felt rated to 300°C from McMaster-Carr.
 The short tube where the duct attaches is one of the aluminum end pieces that came with the duct, cut down to length.

 A delay module reduces strain on the 12V battery for the few seconds after the ignition is turned on but before the DC-DC powers up.
-This module is sold on eBay by deselectra.
+This module was purchased on eBay from deselectra.
 As supplied, the module has two power input wires and two white wires connected to relay contacts that close after the delay elapses.
 A little soldering reorients the module so that it simply passes power through after the delay.

 The NetGain 11 motor A1 and S1 terminals are connected by a 3/4in X 1/4in copper bar.
 This size has a cross sectional area greater than 4/0 AWG cable.
 After cutting drilling and bending the bar, I tinned it to protect against oxidation using Tinnit Tin Plate.
 The terminal bolts are fastened with Nord-Lock washers.